ad

 This course provides students with knowledge of how language is developed in a child, starting with foundations of linguistics; communication development in infancy; phonological development; semantic development; morphology and syntax; development of communicative competence; theoretical approaches to language acquisition; variation in language development; atypical language development; language and literacy in school years; and bilingual language development.
 The second part of the source reviews language development and reasons it is difficult to learn from some students and the basics of distinguishing between various communication disorders versus second language acquisition.
 Some basic principles and approaches to teaching English as a second language are outlined.

-Supporting Learners with Fetal Alcohol Spectrum Disorder
+Supporting Learners with Fetal Alcohol Spectrum Disorder [ON-EA210]

 Plus Icon Minus Icon